August 9, 2015

 This shot is from the 2011 race.

 Your entry fee includes a colorful event t-shirt, timing of the race, and limited course support.
 Prizes awarded to the top male and female runners.
-New for 2014 are cash time bonuses: for men, $20/$100 for everyone under 1:20/1:11.
+Cash time bonuses: for men, $20/$100 for everyone under 1:20/1:11.
 For women, $20/$100 for everyone under 1:31/1:21.
-2011, 2012, and 2013 champs got a hooded sweatshirt and free entry to the next year's event.
+Winners get a hooded sweatshirt and free entry to the next year's event.
 If enough people register, prizes will be expanded to include a masters/age graded award and runner up prizes.

 There will be water available at the start and finish, and it's possible the course volunteer at the turn around point will have some water available, but there won't be additional water stops along the way.
 I made chocolate chip cookies for the end of the race every year so far, but no guarantees I'll be similarly motivated this time around.
 Most of the course allows motorized traffic, and in my experience you can expect to see a couple of cars or four wheelers during the run.
 The course will not be closed to other traffic of any kind.
 It's a dead end rough road, so it's not exactly a rush hour thoroughfare, but people occasionally hike, bike, or drive along parts of it, generally turning back by the stream crossing around the 3 mile mark.
 You are on your own for medical support of any kind.
 Expect the weather to be gray and drizzly.
 Plan on your shoes and clothes getting wet.
 Mosquitos are not unheard of.
 Bears live in this valley.
 Bring a bear bell, bear spray, etc if that's your kind of thing.
 There's a 3.5 hour time limit, and the finish line will not be supported after that time.
 You are welcome to take longer than that, and the t-shirt is yours regardless of time or finishing status, but after 3.5 hours you should not expect finish line timing or water.
 If you preregister, you do need to show up to claim your t-shirt, otherwise it will be gifted in your name to one of our generous volunteers.